Getting to Cannes from Aéroport Nice-Côte d’Azur is possible by helicopter, bus, train, and airport shuttle vans, cars, or limousines.

 Express bus 81 departs from Terminal 2 (use the free tram or free navette shuttle buses from Terminal 1 — walking is not an option).
 In Cannes, the bus stops at Le Cannet (Paul Doumer / Place Benidorm) and at the Gare SNCF (station).

-Tickets may be bought from the bus ticket windows at the airport, directly from the driver (although not at the airport stop when the ticket windows are open), or online.
+Tickets may be bought from Safebag Aéroport shop (Terminal 1: Gate A0 and Terminal 2: between gates A1 and A2) or directly from the driver (with a small surcharge), or online (single tickets only).
 The ticket is valid for a particular day and does not guarantee a place on a specific bus.

 By Train from Cannes to Nice-Côte d’Azur Airport on the French Riviera